Chapter 16 Automatic Derivatives

 16.4 What operations are and aren’t supported for AD

 Much of the math supported by NIMBLE will work for AD.
-Here are some details on what is and isn’t supported, as well as on some options to control how linear algebra operations are handled.
+Here are some details on what is and isn’t supported, as well as on some options to control how linear algebra is handled.

 Features that are not supported for AD include:

-- truncated distributions in models (because they use cumulative distribution functions).
+- truncated distributions (because they use cumulative distribution functions), for any derivatives;

 step